keensoft/alfresco-esign-cert/README.md

 PDF files can be signed up to 6 times on 6 different positions.
 Once a PDF is signed in a certain position that position is no longer available for signing.
 The signatures positions are defined in **alfresco-global.properties**.

-To enable download signature report tool, is necessary set to true property **esign.download.signature.report.enabled** on alfresco-global.properties.
-Then, you can canfigure the default position of CSV and/or signature resume watermarks with properties **esign.download.signature.report.default.csv.place** and/or **esign.download.signature.report.default.signature.info.place**.
+To enable download signature report action, is necessary set to true property **esign.download.signature.report.enabled** on alfresco-global.properties.
+Then, you can configure default position of CSV and/or signature resume watermarks with properties **esign.download.signature.report.default.csv.place** and/or **esign.download.signature.report.default.signature.info.place**.

 Availables values are: